Salmon Behaviour Observations

 Early Spring Salmon Capture Behaviour

 Before the days of mandatory 'catch & release' for Spring salmon and before I contacted the Scotsman in 2006 to properly explain the plight of the diminishing River Tay Spring runs and how an 18% release rate for Spring salmon on the Tay at that time was a death spiral for the complete obliteration of God's finest run of salmon I constantly observed the following.
 Early running Spring fish that had been hooked, landed and removed from the Tay on one of these non holding area flight paths would in most cases leave behind other fish that would periodically show in the exact area that fish had been hooked and landed at.
-Strange though that exactly 5 years after the Spring run on the Tay got a better level of protection thanks to a bit of much needed Scotsman 'sensationalism' the river was once again full of Spring fish.
-True rocket science at it's very best!
+Strange though that exactly 5 years after the Spring run on the Tay got a better level of protection thanks to a bit of much needed Scotsman 'sensationalism' the river was once again showing good runs of Spring fish.
+Could be a coincidence but maybe not!

 Observing Salmon Fight Behaviour